customgento/magerun-tax-editor/README.md

 #### Options

-`--ids`            Comma-separated list of tax rate IDs.
+`--ids`            Comma-separated list of tax rate IDs

-`--rate`           The new rate.
+`--rate`           The new rate (integer or float with decimal point)

-`--update-titles`  Update the code and the titles of the tax rate as well.
+`--update-titles`  Update the code and the titles of the tax rate as well